 The IRGC too was sanctioned by the US on December 19, 2014, under the Iran, North Korea, and Syria Nonproliferation Act and on October 25, 2007, was added to the Specially Designated National list maintained by the US Department of the Treasury’s Office of Foreign Assets Control, freezing its assets under US jurisdiction and prohibiting transactions with US persons pursuant to Executive Order 13382, which targets proliferators of weapons of mass destruction.

 Ms. Sheikholeslami made a statement recently about the case from Canada, in which she says that she did not flee Iran and returns often [which means she has an Iranian passport that she renews and switches out to use in Dubai to board a flight to Tehran.
-Dual passports are used by Iranians in Canada and the US so that neither country's intelligence or secret services agencies will know that they travelled to Iran and back other than by airline reporting].
+Dual passports are used by Iranians in Canada and the US so that neither country’s intelligence or secret services agencies will know that they travelled to Iran and back other than by airline reporting].
 She stated that in 2014, she managed the two companies named in the indictment and that they were not involved in money laundering.
 She says that she has not been served in Canada with notice of the indictment and has therefore not hired a lawyer.
 Here is a summary of posts about her.

 Allegedly, Ms. Sheikholeslami claimed refugee status in Canada, although that has not been confirmed, but that is unlikely because first, she says she did not flee Iran and second, it would put her citizenship at risk of being revoked for misrepresentation because one cannot both flee a country, claim refugee status for fear of prosecution in that country and then return for commercial purposes to the country in which you fear persecution shortly thereafter.

-Two other indicted persons are living in foreign countries, likely Canada, but that has not been released by the prosecutor yet.
+Two other indicted persons are living in foreign countries, perhaps Canada, but that has not been released by the prosecutor yet.
 Organizations in the EU tend to have a more relaxed approach to sanctions – here, for example, a Swedish company said it was helping Iranian companies to use Bitcoin through Sweden.